 The associate of applied science degree with specialization as an administrative professional is designed to provide comprehensive preparation for office employment.
-The curriculum offers administrative, medical and legal options and emphasizes communication skills as well as office applications software usage.
+The curriculum emphasizes communication skills as well as office applications software usage.

 Graduates of this program will be prepared for entry-level employment in corporate offices, law firms, medical offices and administrative departments of state or local governments.